SyCLoPS User Manual¶

 $inputfile

 at a time and output a corresponding output file.
-If you have only one time slice to run, you can change the--in_data_list ...
+You will need to setuse_srun = True

 This step can be time consuming.
 It's highly recommended to run this command in parallel, feeding it with a list of files ordered by time slices.

-The time dimension in the invariant surface geopotential file for ZS/Z0 should be removed (averaged) prior to the following procedures.
-It can be achieved by something like: "ncwa -a time ZS_in.nc ZS_out.nc".
+The time dimension in the invariant surface geopotential file for ZS/Z0 should be removed (averaged) prior to the following procedures (if they have not alreadyß).
+It can be achieved by something like: "ncwa -a time ZS_in.nc ZS_out.nc."

 "WS" (the near-surface maximum wind speed within 2.0 GCD of the LPS node) is an optional parameter for reference purporse.
 Add